Excel Eye Care of Texas

 Comprehensive Eye Exams

 Regular eye exams are an invaluable tool in maintaining healthy eyes by detecting and preventing disease in both adults and children.
 Some diseases develop slowly without causing pain or vision loss.
 Early detection of any problems can reduce the risk of further harm and allow for a choice of treatment options.
-Part of your exam includes the following procedures: Vision Check, Eye Pressure Check, Slit Lamp Examination, Dilated Eye Exam, Refraction for Glasses & Contact Lenses and Glaucoma Screening Testing as well as a series of other computerized tests to determine the health of your eyes.
+The regular exam includes the following procedures: vision check, refraction for a new glasses prescription, eye pressure check, slit lamp examination, and careful examination of the optic nerve and macula, to the extent they can be seen through undilated pupils.
+The regular eye exam is $80.
+For new patients to our office and all patients that are 65+ years old we also perform wide-field retinal imaging (Optos), which is an additional $20 (for more information please read the next section), bringing the total to $100.

 Contact Lens Examinations